Horace W. Babcock

 Horace Welcome Babcock (September 13, 1912 – August 29, 2003) was an American astronomer.
 He was the son of Harold D. Babcock.

 Career

-Babcock invented and built a number of astronomical instruments, and in 1953 was the first to propose the idea of adaptive optics.
+Babcock invented and built several astronomical instruments and was the first to propose adaptive optics in 1953.
 He specialized in spectroscopy and the study of magnetic fields of stars.
 He proposed the Babcock Model, a theory for the magnetism of sunspots.

 During World War II, he was engaged in radiation work at MIT and Caltech.
-After the war he began a productive collaboration with his father.
-His undergraduate studies were at Caltech and his doctorate from University of California, Berkeley.
+After the war, he began a productive collaboration with his father.
+His undergraduate studies were at Caltech, and his doctorate was from the University of California, Berkeley.

-Babcock's doctoral thesis contained one of the earliest indications of dark matter.
-He reported measurements of the rotation curve for Andromeda which suggested that the mass-to-luminosity ratio increases radially.
-He, however, attributed it to either absorption of light within the galaxy or modified dynamics in the outer portions of the spiral and not to any form of missing matter.